threatgrid/ctia/README.md

 CTIA uses Leiningen as it's "build" tool, you can install it by following the instructions here: http://leiningen.org/#install

-By default, CTIA uses Elasticsearch as it's data store.
-Assuming you have Elasticsearch running on 127.0.0.1:9200 you can simply start CTIA.
+By default, CTIA uses Elasticsearch 5.x as it's data store.
+Assuming you have it running on 127.0.0.1:9200 you can simply start CTIA.

 You can jump to the [Developer](#Developer) section to see instructions